RgbTrouw/Visual-Memory/README.md

 (a simple xor function with score weight serves as the starting point for the image identification procedure)

-More functions like identify objects (shapes) based on same color neighbor syntax may be added next.
+More functions like identify objects (shapes) based on same color neighbor pixel syntax may be added next.

 ...